Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 • consider how your oral assessment will complement other assessments in your course or module.
 Oral assessments are best suited to probing depth of knowledge or the application of skills

-• Step 2: create questions and structure of the assessment
+• Step 2: design the content and structure of the assessment

 When designing the structure of the assessment and the questions, you should: